MichiganNLP/Reddit-Detect-Inspiration/README.md

 [Detecting Inspiring Content on Social Media](https://www.computer.org/csdl/proceedings-article/acii/2021/09597431/1yylfqgb0Xe)

 ## Task Description
+The goal of this research is to automatically recognize whether a post on social media is likely to inspire it's readers.
+We also annotate what **effect** the inspiring posts have on the reader: *makes them feel good, motivates them to act, both or no effect*, and what **emotions** they produce for the reader.

 ![Example instance](images/ACII2021.jpg)
-The goal of this research is to develop models that can recognize whether a post on social media is likely to inspire someone who reads that post.

 ## Data
 * The submission/post ids of the inspiring and non-inspiring posts we collect for our paper: [`data_all_post_ids.csv`](data_all_post_ids.csv)